TheWidlarzGroup/react-native-video/README.md

 > **Note:** version 5.2.1 won't have any updates.
 We are currently working on making a 6.0.0 fully stable

 ## Documentation
-Old version of documentation can be found [here](https://github.com/react-native-video/react-native-video/tree/v6.0.0-alpha.8)
+documentation is available at [react-native-video.github.io/react-native-video](https://react-native-video.github.io/react-native-video/)

-New documentation is available at [react-native-video.github.io/react-native-video](https://react-native-video.github.io/react-native-video/), if you find some issue with new version, don't hesitate to open a ticket!
+> if you find some issue with new version, don't hesitate to open a ticket!
+Also Old version can be found [here](https://github.com/react-native-video/react-native-video/tree/v6.0.0-alpha.8)

 ## Usage